zerolovesea/RecLib/README.md

 ## Introduction

-RecLib is a modern recommendation system framework built on PyTorch, providing a unified modeling, training, and evaluation experience for researchers and engineering teams.
+RecForge is a modern recommendation system framework built on PyTorch, providing a unified modeling, training, and evaluation experience for researchers and engineering teams.
 The framework adopts a modular design with rich built-in model implementations, data-processing tools, and production-ready training components, enabling quick coverage of multiple recommendation scenarios.

 ### Key Features